gzalo/gzalo.com/content/articles/pic-introduction.en.md

 * Components to try the circuits, or a simulator
 * Some patience

-For instance, the PIC16F628A doesn't have much peripherals, but it's a nice choice to enter the world of microcontrollers.
+For instance, the PIC16F628A doesn't have many peripherals, but it's a nice choice to enter the world of microcontrollers.
 It has 2K of program memory, 224 bytes of RAM and 128 bytes of EEPROM memory.

 The models have different identification codes: